intel-analytics/BigDL-Tutorials/README.md

 * Access notebook client at address http://localhost:8888, open the example ipynb files and execute.

 ## Note
-* This notebook is for BigDL 0.3.0.
-Please refer branch-0.2 if you need to use BigDL 0.2.0.
+* This notebook is for BigDL 0.4.0.
+Please refer corresponding branch if you need to use other versions of BigDL.